 The Mountain Trip

-Highlights included standing outside Nick’s the first two nights watching and listening to the crashing storm waves: experiences like that are what the trip is about, they can’t be bought.
-Even opening the curtains onto a rainy Rockaway Beach has some compensation in that it’s different, a sight I don’t see everyday and a great – if grey – view.
+Highlights included standing outside Nick’s the first two nights watching and listening to the crashing storm waves.
+Experiences like that are what the trip is about, they can’t be bought.
+Even opening the curtains onto a rainy Rockaway Beach has some compensation in that it’s different, a sight I don’t see everyday.
+A great – if grey – view.
 I had similar thoughts about watching a poor sunset, but it’s the vista and it was good to see and stay at the seaside.
 Awesome memories. 🙂

 Downsides obviously included the rain at Yosemite and Tiago Road being closed.
 But as the Ranger said, “That’s a road trip for you”.
 As I wrote earlier, my pre-trip planning paid dividends in terms of being able to work out solutions despite the various road closures.
 Another key element is about listening to locals and working something out on the fly without trying to get upset or emotional about it.

 Overall, it was another great road trip with many good memories.
-I need to figure out how to get back to Yosemite at some point in the future, and as above maybe including a trip over Echo Summit on Hwy 50 and doing Skyline Boulevard again.
+I need to figure out how to get back to Yosemite at some point in the future.
+As above, maybe including a trip over Echo Summit on Hwy 50, and of course doing Skyline Boulevard again.
+The latter shouldn’t be too difficult assuming I keep going to see the 49ers play.
 Now I ought to get on with planning next year’s road trip. 🙂

 Feel free to contribute!